-The WSU English Graduate program offers two certificates, the Digital Humanities and Culture Certificate, as well as the TESL Certificate (Teaching English as a Second Language).
+The WSU English Graduate program offers two certificates, the Digital Humanities and Culture Certificate in partnership with the Digital Technology and Culture Program, as well as the TESL Certificate (Teaching English as a Second Language).

-The graduate certificate in Digital Humanities and Culture emphasizes historical, rhetorical, and cultural knowledge by building expertise in the critical analysis and creative production of digital media.
-This understanding prepares students for problem solving and communicating both locally and globally.
-More than learning a specific technology or computing platform, a graduate certificate in Digital Humanities and Culture directs students to learn how, when, and most importantly why to use technology to solve a range of problems for digital classrooms, scholarly research methodologies, information technology companies, political advocacy groups, social justice projects and beyond.
-Merging theory and practice, the Digital Humanities and Culture certificate provides a foundation for critical digital literacy.
+The Digital Humanities and Culture Graduate Certificate emphasizes the critical analysis and creative production of digital media in a global context.
+The certificate brings together the social, cultural, historical and technical affordances of digital culture through humanistic inquiry and computational frameworks.
+Fulfilling the requirements of the certificate prepares students for problem solving, outreach and engagement locally and globally.
+More than learning a specific technology or computing platform, a graduate certificate in Digital Humanities and Culture challenges students to learn how, when, and most importantly why to use technology to solve a range of social, educational, technical, and/or political problems for information technology companies, political advocacy groups, social justice projects, institutions of higher education and beyond.
+Merging theory and practice, the Digital Humanities and Culture certificate provides a foundation for critical digital literacy and computation.

 Designed to enhance already existing graduate programs in the humanities and the social sciences, the graduate certificate in Digital Humanities and Culture offers graduate-level coursework in critical methods, textual analysis, composing practices, and hands-on production for engaging with humanistic studies in, as well as about, digital environments.
 Sharing the vision of the College of Arts and Sciences to, “Connect faculty and students across disciplines and campuses to enable them to address problems that transcend disciplinary boundaries,” the graduate certificate in Digital Humanities and Culture brings together courses, students, and faculty with an emphasis on the interdisciplinary strengths of the English department and the Digital Technology and Culture program.

-The core courses of the Digital Humanities and Culture certificate offered by the English department pull from the strengths of our diverse faculty highlighting both the critical and practical aspects of the proposed certificate: critical inquiry and theory connected to digital production and processes.
-Our faculty’s wide range of specialties and areas of expertise including Rhetoric and Technical Communication, Digital Media Studies, Print Culture, Cultural Criticism, and Ethnography, will draw both English graduate students and graduate students across the College of Arts and Sciences.
+The core courses of the Digital Humanities and Culture certificate offered by the English department and the Digital Technology and Culture program pulling from the strengths of our diverse interdisciplinary faculty highlighting both the critical and practical aspects of the proposed certificate: critical inquiry and theory connected to digital production and processes.
+The faculty’s range of specialties and areas of expertise include: Information Ethics and Data Sovereignty, Rhetoric and Technical Communication, Digital Media Studies, Print Culture, Cultural Criticism, and Ethnography to serve graduate students across the College of Arts and Sciences.

 Students must choose at least one elective course from the following list to complete the requirements for the certificate.
-Other courses may be accepted upon request and approval by the Director of Graduate Studies in consultation with the Director of Digital Technology and Culture.
+Other courses may be accepted upon request and approval by both the Director of Graduate Studies in English and the Director of the Digital Technology and Culture program.

 AMST 522 Digital Cultures, Digital Divides